modenaxe/awesome-biomechanics/README.md

 * [Scientific Python Lectures](https://github.com/jrjohansson/scientific-python-lectures): Lectures on scientific computing with python, as IPython notebooks by [Robert Johansson](https://github.com/jrjohansson).
 * [Python for Everybody](https://www.py4e.com/book): a freely available book to learn how to use Python.
 A pdf is available [here](http://do1.dr-chuck.com/pythonlearn/EN_us/pythonlearn.pdf).
 * [Python Programming And Numerical Methods: A Guide For Engineers And Scientists](https://pythonnumericalmethods.berkeley.edu/notebooks/Index.html) by the University of California, Berkeley.
 Materials used in the class **E7: Introduction to computer programming for scientists and engineers**.
-* [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) is a style guide iof dos and don’ts used in Google Python programs.
+* [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) is a style guide of dos and don’ts used in Google Python programs.
 Useful to set some guidelines on how you write code.
 * [Python testing style guide](https://blog.thea.codes/my-python-testing-style-guide/): few suggestions on how to write tests for your python code.
 * [Matplotlib cheatsheet](https://github.com/matplotlib/cheatsheets/blob/master/cheatsheets.pdf)